New report identifies ten bottlenecks and strategic roadmap to the development of alternative protein in China

 About ProVeg China

-ProVeg China is part of ProVeg International, a food awareness organization with the mission to replace 50% of animal products globally with plant-based and cultivated foods by 2040.
+ProVeg China is part of ProVeg International, a food awareness organisation with the mission to replace 50% of animal products globally with plant-based and cultivated foods by 2040.
 Our vision is a world where everyone chooses delicious and healthy food that is good for all humans, animals, and our planet.

 Latest updates and news